PreciousAmazu/Portfolio/README.md

 # Responsive Portfolio Website
 Responsive Portfolio Website Using Html, Css and JavaScript, With a beautiful user interface.
-It contains a Header, Home, About, Skills, Qualification, Services, Portfolio, Project in mind, Testimonial, Contact and Footer.
+It contains a  Home, About, Skills, Services, Project, Contact.